nextflow-io/nf-prov/README.md

 The manifest format.
 Can be `legacy` or `bco` (default: `legacy`).

+`prov.metadata`

+*Used only by the `bco` format*

+Map of additional metadata for the provenance manifest.
+The following keys are supported:

+- `license`

+`prov.overwrite`

+Overwrite any existing provenance report with the same name (default: `false`).

 `prov.patterns`

 List of file patterns to include in the provenance manifest, from the set of published files.
 By default, all published files are included.

-`prov.overwrite`

-Overwrite any existing provenance report with the same name (default: `false`).

 ## Development